prenaux/niLang/.github/PULL_REQUEST_TEMPLATE.md

 <!---
-- Provide a general summary of your changes in the Title above
+- Provide a general summary of your changes in the Title above.
-- Include your name with main subject of your change.
+- Include your username with the main subject of your change.
+- Use the imperative mood, steering clear of gerunds (verbs acting as nouns, usually ending in 'ing') and past tense in the title.
+Focus on the result, not your actions.
-- Example: "Pierre: module-name: Added amazing new feature."
+- Example: "Squirrel: module-name: Add the recipe for nuts racoon foie-gras."
+- NOTE: Use the same imperative mood for commit messages & formal notes.
 -->

 ## Formal Notes
 <!---
-- NOTE: Release notes are PUBLIC and go into the project's release notes.
+- Release notes (RN) should be considered PUBLIC and go into the project's public release notes.
 Other notes are internal.
-- NOTE: Do NOT mention private/internal info in public RN.
+- NOTE: Do NOT mention private/internal info in public release notes.
+- Use the imperative mood, steering clear of gerunds and past tense in the notes.
+Focus on the result, not your actions.
-- Release note format: "RN: module-name: Adds support for FooFeature."
+- Example of a public note: "RN: module-name: Add support for FooFeature."
-- No-release note format: "NoRN: module-name: Improves or fixes FooThing."
+- Example of an internal note: "NoRN: module-name: Improve or fix FooThing."
-- Use RN or NoRN for all the entires.
+- All entries must use RN or NoRN.
 -->

-This PR fixes:
 * RN:
 * RN:
-* RN:
+* NoRN:

 ## Description, Motivation and Context
 <!---